 One trick that may work for you is to buy a used car or truck with cash.
 If you don’t have cash then take out a loan for the least amount you can and when this loan is paid off you keep “making the payments” by putting that dollar amount in a savings account for your next car purchase when you need one.
 Never buy anything with a credit card, it’s not worth it.
 When in doubt don’t buy it.

-So, do you know how to how to homestead with little or no money?
+So, do you know how to homestead with little or no money?
 I bet you do.
 Please be prepared for the unexpected and be safe and stay well.
 May God bless this world.

 Vegetables: AdobeStock_66262008 by NOBU